Renewable Energy Independent Power Producer Procurement Programme: History

-At the 2011 United Nations Climate Change Conference (COP17) in Durban, the Renewable Energy Independent Power Producer Programme (REIPPP) was introduced to implement the objectives of the Integrated Resource Plan (IRP 2010-2030), of which are to diversify the country's energy mix away from fossil-fired power generation like coal and crude oil, to take advantage of opportunities relating to a Green Economy, and in creating new green industries with at least 300 000 jobs.
-These projects have supplied the national grid with 56 206 GWh of renewable energy.
-Fourteen projects have started or are currently being built.
-Companies are meant to submit competitive tenders and self-fund their projects to be accepted as Preferred Bidders.
+At the 2011 United Nations Climate Change Conference (COP17) in Durban, the Renewable Energy Independent Power Producer Programme (REIPPP) was introduced to implement the objectives of the Integrated Resource Plan (IRP 2010-2030); of which are to diversify the country's energy mix away from fossil-fired power generation like coal and crude oil, add 30 GW to the grid before 2030, take advantage of opportunities relating to a Green Economy, and in creating new green industries with at least 300 000 jobs.

+In 2023, the Development Bank of Southern Africa tendered for the programme to be reviewed in terms of its cost and efficacy.